oscaragudelom/Pansharpening-IQA/README.md

 * Two distortions that are only applied to the panchromatic image.
 * Three distortion levels.

-In order to prepare the subjects for the test, we generate two non-related test images (true color and pseudocolor).
+In order to prepare the subjects for the test, we developed an introduction manual icluded in the repository with the distortions presented in the study.
+We also implement a image study test with different distortions and color representation to acquaint the subject.

 ## Image Codification